Hurricane Pamela forecast to intensify before striking Mexico on Wednesday

 Where hurricane season stands

 Pamela marks the 16th named storm of the 2021 northeast Pacific hurricane season, which is pretty typical for the date.
-The eastern Pacific has failed to produce its usual barrage of high-intensity storms, however, and is lagging about 30 percent behind average for ACE, or accumulated cyclone energy.
+The eastern Pacific has not produced its usual barrage of high-intensity storms, however, and is lagging about 30 percent behind average for ACE, or accumulated cyclone energy.
 That’s a metric of how much atmospheric energy storms expend on their winds and is a product of storm strength and duration.

 That’s contrary to the Atlantic, which is 56 percent above its normal level.
-Long-lived storms such as Larry and Sam were instrumental in racking up a big total, even if only one violent hurricane, Ida, impacted land at peak strength.
+Long-lived storms such as Larry and Sam were instrumental in racking up a big total, even if only one violent hurricane, Ida, affected land at peak strength.

 It’s ordinary for the two ocean basins to balance out in a sense; when one is experiencing a busy season, that’s usually tied to rising air, which has to sink somewhere else (like in the Pacific).
 Meteorologists refer to that east-to-west overturning as the Walker Circulation, and it is one of a number of factors that provide clues for how a hurricane season will shape up.